Amelia Bloomer: Early life

 Amelia Jenks was born in 1818 in Homer, New York, to Ananias Jenks and Lucy (Webb) Jenks.
-She was one of the youngest in her large family, having at least 4 sisters and 2 brothers.
+She was one of the youngest in her large family, having at least four sisters and two brothers.
 She came from a family of modest means and received only a few years of formal education in the local district school.

 Career

 After a brief time as a school teacher at the age of 17, she decided to relocate, and moved in with her newly married sister Elvira, then living in Waterloo.
 Within a year she had moved into the home of the Oren Chamberlain family in Seneca Falls to act as the live-in governess for their three youngest children.

-On April 15, 1840, when she was 22, she married law student Dexter Bloomer who encouraged her to write for his New York newspaper, the Seneca Falls County Courier.
+On April 15, 1840, before turning 22, she married law student Dexter Bloomer who encouraged her to write for his New York newspaper, the Seneca Falls County Courier.
 Bloomer supported her activism; he even gave up drinking as part of the Temperance Movement.

 She spent her early years in Cortland County, New York.
 Bloomer and her family moved to Iowa in 1852.